Dear all,

 From United States, Woodinville

-should have good communication skills
+- Should have good communication skills.

-Must have good sense iof humor
+- Must have a good sense of humor.

 From Saudi Arabia